 The surname Appadhan was first found in Denbighshire (Welsh: Sir Ddinbych), a historic county in Northeast Wales, created by the Laws in Wales Act 1536.

 Early History of the Appadhan family

-Another 319 words (23 lines of text) covering the years 1292, 1300, 1327, 1377 and 1754 are included under the topic Early Appadhan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Appadhan research.
+Another 195 words (14 lines of text) covering the years 1292, 1300, 1327, 1377 and 1754 are included under the topic Early Appadhan History in all our PDF Extended History products and printed products wherever possible.